BobbySaikong/easyfoodmy_new/README.md

 **2. Food Vendor** :

 * Registered food vendors can customize and edit food menu and prices accordingly.
 (Upcoming)
-* Vendors can keep track oncoming orders and customer location to synchronize with riders (using Embed Google Maps)
+* Vendors can keep track oncoming orders and customer location to synchronize with riders location (using Embed Google Maps)

 **3. Customers** :